ClusterH/Digital_Reserve/README.md

 ## Set and change strategy

-The contract owner can set and change the portfolio assets and their allocations.
+The contract owner can set and change the portfolio assets.

-Once the contract is deployed, owner can set the portfolio assets by providing the tokenized assets' addresses and the percentage allocations of each asset.
+Once the contract is deployed, owner can set the portfolio assets by providing the tokenized assets' addresses.

 The contract will make sure:
 - At least 1 asset address is set
-- The percentage allocations add up to exactly 100%

-The percentage allocations will be used in the deposit process and rebalancing process.

-Once the portfolio assets and their allocations are set, they are not expected to be changed except for the following possible conditions:
+Once the portfolio assets are set, they are not expected to be changed except for the following possible conditions:
-- One of the underlying asset has a better tokenized version
+- Underlying asset has a better tokenized version
-- One of the tokenized asset has a potential security issue
+- Tokenized asset has a potential security issue
 - The performance and market volatility of a certain asset is harming the stability of the vault that DRC holders and DR-POD holders have voted to change the allocations.

 When changing strategy, the contract will convert all the current portfolio assets to WETH.
-Then the WETH will be divided by the new portfolio assets' allocation percentages, and be converted to portfolio assets.
+Then the WETH will be converted to new portfolio assets.

 Set and change strategy function is only executable by contract owner - [the DRC Foundation Fund Multi-sig Wallet](#digital-reserve-contract-owner).

-## Rebalancing

-Rebalancing is the process of realigning the weighting of a portfolio of assets to the strategy allocation that is defined.

-When rebalancing, the contract will check each of the portfolio asset's worth in ETH, and the vault's total worth in ETH.
-Based on the designed portfolio allocations, the contract will calculate how much each asset should be worth.
-Some of the assets' worth might exceed what it should be, whilst some would be below what it should be.
-The contract then will convert the overflowed parts of the assets to ETH.
-And then further swap the ETH to make up for the assets that is below the designed percentage value.

-Rebalancing is only executable by contract owner - [the DRC Foundation Fund Multi-sig Wallet](#digital-reserve-contract-owner).

 ## Proof of Deposit